 A faculty member seeking a modification of his/her probationary period must submit his/her request, in writing, addressing the considerations described above.
 The request is to be submitted in writing to the department chair for consideration and recommendation.
 The request must be submitted no later than three (3) months after the conclusion of the period in which the clock is to be stopped.
-The chair's recommendation is forwarded to the dean of the faculty member's college for consideration and recommendation; thence to the provost for consideration and recommendation; and finally to the president for approval or denial.
-The president will notify the faculty member, in writing, of the decision to approve or deny such exceptions within one month of submission.
-Requests for modification of the probationary period that are based on a faculty member's health or care for an immediate family member should also be submitted to the university's legal counsel or to TBR's Office of the General Counsel for review.
+The chair's recommendation is forwarded to the dean of the faculty member's college for consideration and recommendation; thence to the provost for consideration and recommendation; and finally to the President for approval or denial.
+The President will notify the faculty member, in writing, of the decision to approve or deny such exceptions within one month of submission.
+Requests for modification of the probationary period that are based on a faculty member's health or care for an immediate family member should also be submitted to the university's legal counsel for review.